touzov1012/Weakly-Infeasible-SDPA/README.md

-# Weakly infeasible SDP algorithm
+# Weakly Infeasible Semidefinite Program Algorithm
 An algorithm for generating any weakly infeasible semidefinite program.